 I’m always keeping my eye open for other plastic packaging alternatives.
 At the Davis Food Co-Op I found brands of dental floss and laundry detergent that are packaged in cardboard instead of plastic.

-	Shopping at Rite-Aid the other day I spotted small bins filled with completely packaging free tweezers, nail clipper, and nail files.
+Shopping at Rite-Aid the other day I spotted small bins filled with completely packaging-free tweezers, nail clippers, and nail files.

 Snacks and Small Bits

 A favorite after-school snack of my sons is a croissant.
 Instead of buying them pre-packaged in a rigid plastic container, I pull a few from the bakery cabinet and put them either in my own bag or a paper one provided by the store.
 If my son is with me, I skip the bag altogether and just hand one to him.

 When we host a family-friendly get-together I no longer purchase juice boxes for the kids.
 Not only are they not recyclable, the little plastic straws and plastic wrappers they come in never seem to end up in the garbage.
 Instead as a treat for the kids, I buy juice drinks squeezes, which come in recyclable glass bottles.